herereadthis/timballisto/docs/do_first.md

-# Do These Things When You Get a Raspberry Pi
+# Do These Things When You Get a Raspberry Pi (Archived Version)

 ## Quick version